• New Posts

 reindeer cookies with hot chocolate

-I also love that a platter of these guys look fun and festive, especially when they aren't perfect.
-With little hands helping you, each one will have their own personality!
-I've had friends send me pictures of their versions and they are always happy little reindeer.
+• Festive: I also love that a platter of these guys looks cheerful and festive, especially when they aren't perfect.
+With little hands helping you, each one will have its own personality!

 Jump to: